Ackee-Blockchain/wake/docs/testing-framework/cross-chain-testing.md

 Wake testing framework supports testing multichain solutions.
 The API remains the same as for single-chain solutions.
 The only difference is that a `Chain` instance must be created for each chain.
-This instance must be passed to all API functions that accept a `chain` keyword argument.
+This instance must be passed to all API functions that accept a `chain` keyword argument, that is:

-`chain` must be specified in the following cases:

 - when deploying a contract (e.g. `Counter.deploy(chain=chain1)`),
 - when creating an `Account` instance (e.g. `Account(random_address(), chain=chain1)`),